jullienl/HPE-Synergy-baremetal/readme.md

    Server profile templates must meet the following parameters to be compatible with bare metal provsioning playbooks:

+   - UEFI secure boot is not supported, but can be enabled at a later date once the operating system has been installed.

-   - They must be defined with at least 6 network connections:
+   - Server profile templates must be defined with at least 6 network connections:

      - 2 for management
      - 2 for FCoE